 Elevate is going to summer camp!

 Welcome!
-We are super excited to partner with both Camp Shamineau and Trout Lake Camp to offer two week-long summer camps for Elevate kids in grades 1-5.
+We are super excited to partner with both Camp Shamineau and Trout Lake Camp to offer summer camps for Elevate kids in grades 1-5.
 Both camps have created incredible programs and activities for kids to grow in their faith and build relationships throughout the week.
-On both of these weeks, teaching and music will be led by Eagle Brook staff.

 Trout Lake Camp